-StoreDot has demonstrated the XFC technology in a UAV, a phone and a scooter, and has developed both cylindrical and pouch cells, so their Polymer Engineering propeller heads are confident that it works pretty well.
+StoreDot has demonstrated the XFC technology in a UAV, a phone and a scooter, and has developed both cylindrical and pouch cells, so their Polymer Engineering propeller heads are very confident that it works pretty well.

 Stordot are shipping 30Ah cells in a form factor suitable for vehicles, and these are pouch cells, but they are also demonstrating the technology in cylindrical cells such as the 4680 from Tesla, and other such cell storage formats.

-I consider myself a pioneer of these new age electric power transmission and storage challenges and have already converted all my road vehicles to electric power doing my bit to add weight to this direction we should have taken in 1920.
+I consider myself a pioneer of these new age electric power transmission and storage challenges and have already converted all of my road vehicles to electric power doing my bit to add weight to this direction we should have taken in 1920.